Notargets/gocfd/README.md

 ### Credits to Jan S. Hesthaven and Tim Warburton for their excellent text "Nodal Discontinuous Galerkin Methods" (2007)

 ## Requirements
-Here is what I'm using:
+Here is what I'm using as a platform:
 ```
 me@home:bash# go version
 go version go1.14 linux/amd64